ka215/wp-ignitor/readme.txt

 == Installation ==

-1. From the WP admin panel, click ÅgPluginsÅh -> ÅgAdd newÅh.
+1. From the WP admin panel, click "Plugins" -> "Add new".
-2. In the browser input box, type ÅgMy Custom Style Css ManagerÅh.
+2. In the browser input box, type "WP Ignitor".
-3. Select the ÅgMy Custom Style Css ManagerÅh plugin and click ÅgInstallÅh.
+3. Select the "WP Ignitor" plugin and click ‚ÄúInstall‚Äù.

 1, 2, 3: You're done!

 == Frequently asked questions ==

+Not yet.

 == Screenshots ==

+1. Not yet.